North West Local Land Services is governed by a board of local people.

 Keith Ean Harris, Warral

 Keith is semi-retired and lives near Tamworth.
 He now owns his own property after a long career in corporate agriculture.
-He managed many properties in NSW, including Cowl and Gundaline Stations in the Riverina to Windy Station and Milchengowrie on the Liverpool Plains.
+He managed many properties in NSW, including Cowl Cowl and Gundaline Stations in the Riverina to Windy Station and Milchengowrie on the Liverpool Plains.
 Keith has a long history of representing farmers on various organisations and committees.
 This is Keith’s second term on the North West Local Land Services Board.

-Geoffrey Allan Cruikshank, Moree
+Geoffrey Allan Cruickshank, Moree

 Geoffrey runs a mixed farming family property north-east of Moree in the Croppa Creek/Crooble area and has lived in the district all his life.
 Geoff has more than 12 years of experience in Local Land Services’ predecessor organisations and is actively involved in a number of community groups and initiatives in the North West.
 He is an occasional user of travelling stock reserves and understands the immense value of the TSR network managed by Local Land Services.
 This is Geoffrey’s second term on the North West Local Land Services Board.